jehhynes/ExpressionImporter/README.md

         public override void AfterImport(AfterImportArgs<TDomain> e)
         {
-            //In this example, MyContext.Session is an NHibernate session used to save the new records foreach (var record in e.Records.Where(x => x.IsNew).Select(x => x.Record)) Context.Session.Save(record);
+            //In this example, MyContext is an NHibernate session used to save the new records foreach (var record in e.Records.Where(x => x.IsNew).Select(x => x.Record)) Context.Save(record);
-            Context.Session.Flush();
+            Context.Flush();
         }
     }